3 Compelling Benefits of Becoming a Nurse Assistant

 - Among people aged 65 and older, roughly one-third of them, on average, have one or more limitations that impact their daily functionality.
 And for those over the age of 85, that proportion goes up to about two-thirds.**

 So a lot of job possibilities exist in long-term care settings.
-But about one-quarter of nurse assistants work in hospitals, meaning that this field has quite a bit of employment variety.*** And the benefits don't end there.
+But about three-quarters of nurse assistants work in hospitals, meaning that this field has quite a bit of employment variety.*** And the benefits don't end there.
 Check out a few of the other top advantages of going into this field:

 1. Quick Training and Certification